 As an artist, you learn to produce art assets for 2D and 3D games, combining theoretical and artistic knowledge with the technical skills specific to the medium.
 The programme also trains practical production with other disciplines through several project courses.

 The programme has a good reputation internationally thanks to the high level of our students' productions.
 Invited professionals and academics come to the department to share their experience and knowledge during recurring events.
 This provides you with opportunities to build a network of contacts for the future.
 Past students have a track record of winning prizes at the Swedish Game Awards, the largest Nordic competition for independent developers.

 The Department of Game Design is a member of the Higher Education Video Game Alliance, a gathering of mainly North American higher game development educators where both education, research, and industry questions are on the agenda.

 The programme leads to a Bachelor of Arts (180 credits) with Game Design as the main field of study.

-The Bachelor's Programme in Game Design and Graphics comprises three years of full-time studies where the major subject Game Design is studied in parallel with the minor subject Game Graphics through both theoretical and practical project courses.
-Courses within Game Design, where all project-based courses are housed, are taken together with the other Bachelor's programmes in the area of Game Design at Campus Gotland.
+The Bachelor's Programme in Game Design and Graphics comprises three years of full-time studies where the major subject Game Design is studied in parallel with the minor subject, Expression in Convergent Media, through both theoretical and practical project courses.
+All project-based courses are taken together with the other Bachelor's programmes of Game Design at Campus Gotland.

 Game Design makes up 105 out of the total 180 credits of the programme, while the minor subject in Graphics/Expression in Convergent Media makes up at least 30 credits.
 The programme also has 45 credits where you can elect courses to broaden your field of study or deepen your knowledge in the major or minor subject.